If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 • they will be able to read and respond to the evidence collected.

-We ensure that caregivers receive ongoing support during the assessment or investigation:
+We ensure that caregivers receive ongoing support during the child and family assessment or investigation:

 • Oranga Tamariki caregivers receive support from the caregiver social worker, such as: